Bradley-Allen/Bradley-Allen/README.md

 I recently graduated with a bachelor's degree from the University of South Carolina.
 I enjoy programming and learning new languages and techniques.
 In my free time, I spend time with my girlfriend playing video games, hiking, and exercising.

 * ✉️  You can contact me at [btallen08@gmail.com](mailto:btallen08@gmail.com)
-* 🧠  I'm currently learning C++, ReactJS, Unreal Engine
+* 🧠  I'm currently learning C++, ReactJS, and Unreal Engine

 ### Skills